How To Dress In New York

 Oh, and always bring a swimsuit.
 Coney Island is awesome.

 Packing for New York isn’t that hard.
-Build your capsule wardrobe around a few, good neutral, dark merino wool t-shirts or henley shirts and a few pairs of comfy, fitted travel pants.
+Fill your travel backpack with good neutral, dark merino wool t-shirts or henley shirts and a few pairs of comfy, fitted travel pants.
 Then add a pop of color with a flannel shirt, wool hat, scarf, or other accessory.

 Layers are the key to looking and feeling cool any time of the year, but if you realize you’ve made a fashion faux pas, you’re right in the heart of some of the hippest stores in the world.
 You’ll be just fine.